SirionRazzer/blog/source/_posts/Comparison-of-Android-app-stores-in-2020.md

 F-Droid enables one to add its own repository, which can be useful for ditributing private apps inside companies.

 # Xiaomi/Oppo/Vivo/Lenovo
-These chinese manufacturers would like to [enter western markets](https://www.cnet.com/news/huawei-xiaomi-vivo-and-oppo-reportedly-to-join-forces-against-google-play-store) with their app stores also, but their app stores are not operable yet.
+These Chinese manufacturers would like to [enter western markets](https://www.cnet.com/news/huawei-xiaomi-vivo-and-oppo-reportedly-to-join-forces-against-google-play-store) with their app stores also, but their app stores are not operable yet.

 # <h2 id="emm">Android Enterprise Mobility Management (by Google)</h2>